 Bitcoin uses Elliptic Curve Cryptography for both signing and encryption.
-While the mathematics behind elliptic curves is even harder to understand than the usual prime-and-modulo-until-yourbrain-explodes approach, it's based on the same principle that factorizing large numbers is very hard to do.
-Instead of two very large primes, we multiply a point on the elliptic curve by a very large number.
+While the mathematics behind elliptic curves is even harder to understand than the older approach of multiplying huge primes, it's based on the same principle of doing some mathematical operation that can be done fast one way but is very hard to reverse.
+Instead of two very large primes, we multiply a point on the elliptic curve by a very large number3.